christiandinata/phone-book-goto/README.md

-A web app designed to manage your phone book by getting the data from Tokopedia GraphQL API
+A web app designed to manage your phone book by getting the data from GoTo GraphQL API

+run "npm i" to install node_module file first

 ## Result